-The curriculum has been designed as a cohesive and integrated educational experience, from the introductory preparatory skills course to the final course in total quality management.
-The degree requires 39 credit hours and strongly emphasizes building the communications (writing and speaking), and the management skills needed in technically-oriented enterprises.
+The curriculum has been designed as a cohesive and integrated educational experience, from the introductory preparatory skills course to the capstone student project submitted before the end of the final course.
+The degree requires 39 credit hours and strongly emphasizes building communications (writing and speaking), and management skills needed in technically-oriented enterprises.
 Students can expect assignments requiring projects, reports, and presentations to exercise the knowledge and skills they have learned.
+The student capstone project is integrated throughout the program and is focused on addressing real world technical management issues in the work place.